Get Help Today(855) 593-1695

 - Financial, social, and work problems

-If you are regularly taking any medication, it is important to consult with a medical provider about the effect nicotine can have on them.
-Nicotine is known to reduce the effectiveness of Benzodiazepines and can cause blood clots to form when taking birth-control pills.
+If you are regularly taking any medication, it is essential to consult with a medical provider about Nicotine’s effect on them.
+Nicotine is known to reduce the effectiveness of Benzodiazepines.
+It can cause blood clots to form when taking birth control pills.

-Regular nicotine users tend to build up a tolerance which means they require higher doses to achieve the same initial effects.
-If a person gives up nicotine after using it for a long time, they may begin to feel withdrawal symptoms within 2 to 3 hours after the last use.
-Symptoms can last from a few days to a couple weeks and include:
+Regular Nicotine users tend to build up a tolerance, requiring higher doses to achieve the desired effects.
+If a person gives up the drug after using it for a long time, they may begin to feel withdrawal symptoms within 2 to 3 hours after the last use.

 - Insomnia or restless sleep

 - Difficulty concentrating